 - A stable hairline can come from genetics, medical treatments, or professional styling, so thick hair does not always mean surgery.

-- Modern hair restoration procedures, such as Follicular Unit Extraction and Direct Hair Implantation, move hair follicles from one part of the scalp to thinning areas, and results usually appear several months after surgery.
+- Modern hair restoration procedures, such as Follicular Unit Extraction (FUE) and Direct Hair Implantation, transfer hair follicles from one part of the scalp to thinning areas, and results typically appear several months after surgery.

 Does Tom Cruise Have a Hair Transplant?

 There is no confirmed proof that Tom Cruise has had a hair transplant.
-His hairline has remained similar for many years, which leads some people to think he may have undergone treatment.
+His hairline has remained relatively unchanged for many years, which leads some people to speculate that he may have undergone treatment.

-Doctors often warn against judging hair loss from photos alone.
+Doctors often caution against judging hair loss based solely on photos.
 Lighting, camera angles, and hair styling can make hair look thicker or thinner.
-Because of this, pictures cannot show for sure if someone had surgery.
+Because of this, pictures cannot confirm whether someone has had surgery.
 Many discussions about celebrity hair stem from observation rather than medical facts.

 Tom Cruise Hairline Before and After